Sparse Recovery With Integrality Constraints: -- Integral LP Relaxations

 Suppose $\w\in\Z^V$ and consider the linear program

 whose dual program is given by

 (Note that here, $x_S$ is the component of $\x$ associated with $S$.)

 We proceed to show that~\eqref{eq:perfectTDIineqLPdual} has an integral optimal solution for every $\w\in\Z^V$.
-W.l.o.g., we may assume that $\w\geq\vones$ (if $w_i\leq 0$, the corresponding constraint is automatically satisfied and can be omitted).
+Without loss of generality, we may assume that $\w\geq\vones$ (if $w_i\leq 0$, the corresponding constraint is automatically satisfied and can be omitted).

 Let $G'=(V',E')$ be the graph obtained from $G$ by adding $w_i-1$ copies of each node $i\in V$ along with edges connecting each node copy to the respective original node and all its neighbors (including the other node copies).
 By the Replication Lemma (see, e.g., \cite[Lemma~3.3]{Cor01}), $G'$ is perfect.
 With every node $i\in V$, we thus associate the set $W_i$ with $\card{W_i}=w_i$ of nodes in $V'$; indeed, $V'=\bigcup_{i\in V}W_i$.
 Now, the LP